Configuring Authentication to Event Broker Services

 Scope

-The scope of directory searches.
+Specifies the scope of directory searches.

-• subtree—search the entire subtree directory (default)
+• Subtree—search the entire subtree directory (default)

-• base—search only the base node
+• Base—search only the base node

-• one-level—search only one level deep
+• One Level—search only one level deep

 Follow Continuation References